edescourtis/typed-json.github.io/Readme.md

 data, that can be used by type systems or contract / guard librarires to allow cross-language type-safety guarantees.

+Typed JSON enables type information to be preserved between typed and untyped languages.
+It can be used by developer tools and compilers to decrease the burden of validating and using data.

 Typed JSON supports:

 * Primitive types